Lammk/kudroid/README.md

 > **KuDroid is not an emulator.**

 ### What is KuDroid?
-KuDroid is a high-performance translation compatibility layer and runtime that allows iOS to run Android applications and ARM64 native binaries directly **without an emulator**, unleashing maximum performance at native speed.
+KuDroid is a translation layer for ios to run android's apps

 ---